 Unlike previous years, the final exam consists of four questions carrying equal weight.
 You will be expected to attempt all questions.

 Three past examination papers are available in the "Examinations" section of the student intranet.
 Please note that for pedagogical reasons I will not publish solutions to these.
-An additional mock exam question with a model solution will be released before the Easter break.
+An additional mock exam question with a model solution is available at the bottom of this page.

 Also note that in previous years the final exam consisted of two sections, with the 3 short questions in Section A carrying 25% of the marks, and Section B containing 3 longer questions accounting for the remaining 75% of marks.
 (If you like, you can think of the three shorter questions in Section A taken together as equivalent to one long question.)